 The premises sub-committee of the governing body meets regularly to discuss on-going maintenance, repairs and development of the school building.
 Health & Safety Audits of the School building and grounds are carried out on a regular basis.

 In line with Council policy and in the interests of pupil safety, we ask people to refrain from bringing dogs onto the school site.
 The school also operates a non-smoking policy.
 For child protection and fire safety purposes, the school has a visitors’ book, situated at the school entrance to record all those people visiting the site.

 In order that parents can easily be contacted, we request that they inform the school office if telephone contact numbers or address details change.
 We would also request that the class teacher be informed if the arrangements for collection of pupils will be different from the usual stated routine.

 Members of staff are responsible for the well-being of the child during the school day, as the parent or carer is at all other times.
-Our designated Child Protection Officer and Pastoral and Safeguarding Manager is Mrs Jan McColl and Mrs Karen Millington is our Education Welfare Officer.
+Our designated Child Protection Officer and Pastoral and Safeguarding Manager is Mrs Jan McColl.
 Regular discussions between all staff and parents or carers are encouraged, to ensure as full and accurate a picture as possible of all aspects of the children’s pastoral care.